Sofi (mascot)

-Sofi was the Mascot official of 2010 ISF Women's World Championship in Caracas, Venezuela.
-This is a cat that suggests tenderness, and a lot of strength, conveys the beauty and intelligence of the Venezuelan woman.
-It is called Sofi, an acronym for SOFtball International.
-Designed by Fractal Studio, a design studio in Venezuela.
-Was filed on May 20, 2010.
+Sofi was the official mascot of the 2010 ISF Women's World Championship in Caracas, Venezuela.
+She is called Sofi, an acronym for SOFtball International.
+It was designed by Fractal Studio, a design studio in Venezuela and was filed on May 20, 2010.

 Personality

-She is a bold cat, spontaneous and clever.
-She loves acting on stage and always follow your intuition, but sometimes becomes very exaggerated.
-It is usually very sociable, as well as being loving and kind.
-I like softball.
+She is a portrayed as bold cat, being both spontaneous and clever.
+She is usually demonstrated as being very sociable, as well as loving and kind.